 Just like in the Tu-134 flight, on this one the crew was happy and postured for us.

 Now that’s more like it.

-The reasons for that were threefold, the first reason is that in theory the flight was going to be on a Tupolev Tu-154, another Airplane I’m dying to fly on (note I write that on present tense).
+The reasons for that were threefold.
+The first reason, is that in theory the flight was going to be on a Tupolev Tu-154.
+It’s another Aeroplane I’m dying to fly on (note I write that on present tense).

-So on flight JS155 I was off to Shenyang, but so many people were going to Shenyang that day that the Tupolev Tu-154 was changed for an Ilyushin Il-62, since the latter can carry more passengers than the former.
+But so many people were going to Shenyang that day, that they changed the Tupolev Tu-154 for an Ilyushin Il-62.
+The latter can carry more passengers than the former.

-To make things even more flavourful, lots of people were going to Beijing as well, so much so that they put an additional flight on top of the original that was operated on Tupolev Tu-204 (the original was JS151, and the additional was JS221, as can be seen a couple of photos up), and this additional flight was flown on… Tupolev Tu-154!
-God damn it!
+To make things even more flavourful, lots of people were going to Beijing as well.
+So much so that they put an extra flight on top of the original, that was operated on Tupolev Tu-204.

 I still haven’t been able to fly on the Tu-154 at the time of writing this, and time passes by… I wonder if I’ll make it.

-A detail I saw when departing is that there was another Il-62 that had been operated by Cubana somewhere else in the Airport, kind of hidden but visible to some extent, and that still had the airline’s colours.
+Another detail I saw when departing is that there was another Il-62 that had been operated by Cubana somewhere else in the Airport.
+It was kind of hidden, but still visible to some extent, and it still had Cubana’s colours.

 The day was beautiful, and so we left for Shenyang.
 Bye-bye Pyongyang!